agentmodels/agentmodels.org/chapters/3d-reinforcement-learning.md

 ## Introduction

 The previous chapter introduced POMDPs: decision problems where some features of the environment are initially unknown to the agent but can be learned by observation.
 We showed how to compute optimal Bayesian behavior for POMDPs.
 Unfortunately, this computation is infeasible for all but the simplest POMDPs.
 In practice, many POMDP problems can be solved heuristically using "Reinforcement Learning" (RL).
 RL algorithms are conceptually simple, scalable and effective both in discrete and continuous state spaces.
-They are central to achieving state-of-the-art performance in sequential decision problems in AI, e.g. in playing Go [cite], in playing videogames from raw pixels [cite], and in robotic control [cite].
+They are central to achieving state-of-the-art performance in sequential decision problems in AI, including playing Go [cite], playing videogames from raw pixels [cite], and continuous control for robotics [cite].

 ## Reinforcement Learning for Bandits
 The previous chapter showed how the optimal POMDP agent solves Bandit problems.
 Here we apply Reinforcement Learning to Bandits.

 In the POMDP chapter, we modeled the agent's uncertainty as being over the transition transition function of their environment; their utility function on states was always known.
 In this chapter, we model the agent as initially uncertain about the MDP they are in.
 They can be uncertain about both the utility and transition functions.
-The definition of an MDP is the same as <a href="/chapters/3a-mdp.html#mdp">before</a> but we use the RL convention and say "reward function" instead of "utility function".
+The definition of an MDP is the same as <a href="/chapters/3a-mdp.html#mdp">before</a> but we sometimes follow the RL convention and say "reward function" instead of "utility function".

 ### Softmax Greedy Agent